Mendoza Argentina Travel Guide

 Many oldest wineries are historical sites, demonstrating traditional winemaking techniques and architecture.

-The city thoughtfully rebuilt with broad streets, numerous plazas, and low-rise buildings, an unique architectural heritage.
+The city thoughtfully rebuilt with wide streets, numerous plazas, and low-rise buildings, an unique architectural heritage.

-Historic bodegas reflect the evolution of the industry, some originating in the late 19th or early 20th century.
+Historic bodegas reflect the evolution of the industry, some dating back to the late 19th or early 20th century.

 Mendoza's natural landscape yields breathtaking beauty and numerous opportunities for outdoor enjoyment.